EdgeNet-project/edgenet-legacy-2024/docs/README.md

 ![D](/docs/architecture/subnamespaces.png)

 Lastly, the tenants can have [tenant resource quotas](/docs/custom_resources.md#tenant-resource-quota).
-Which puts a limit to a tenant's usabale resource quota.
+Which puts a limit to a tenant's useable resource quota.

 ## Selective Deployments
 EdgeNet utilizes a custom resource known as [selective deployment](/docs/custom_resources.md#selective-deployment) to facilitate the specification of a deployment's geographic area.
 This feature enables users to precisely define the geographical boundaries within which their deployment operates.
 To support this mechanism, it is essential to determine the geographic locations of the nodes involved.